ymanasa2022/lung_cancer_subtyping/README.md

 to build the model we use an unsupervised k-means clustering algorithm (Euclidean distance) of 58 NSCLC tumors using k=2.

 # Team Members
-Manasa Yadavalli
-Ziqing Zhu
-Katie Alltop
-Lovelyn Epelle
-Shiyang Li
+Manasa Yadavalli, Ziqing Zhu, Katie Alltop, Lovelyn Epelle, Shiyang Li

 # Key Steps
 1. Load the data using the GEOparse module